-If you’ve ever used a tool like Grammarly, you may be familiar with the types of auto-suggestions that Google is implementing in April 2022.
-Google Docs will have new assistive writing features to help you perfect the style and tone of your work.
+If you’ve ever used a tool like Grammarly, you may be familiar with the types of assistive writing features Google Docs offers to help you perfect the style and tone of your work.

 A more relevant word choice to match the work you’ve already written